 Configure a cooldown period.
 Apply an appropriate cooldown period to introduce a delay between scaling events.
 The goal is to prevent excessive scaling activities triggered by temporary load spikes.

 Configure queue-based scaling.
-If your application uses a message queue like Azure Service Bus, configure your autoscaling settings to scale based on the length of the queue with request messages.
+If your application uses a message queue like Service Bus, configure your autoscaling settings to scale based on the length of the queue with request messages.
 The scaler aims to maintain one replica of the service for every N messages in the queue (rounded up).

 parameter is set to 10, so the scaler has one service replica for every 10 messages in the queue.
 The scaleMaxReplicas